louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 The flow diagram of this study is shown in figure 1.
 A total of 1066 patients answered a longitudinal questionnaire on long COVID-19 symptoms at least one time (3, and/or 6, and/or 12 months).
 We analysed the data of 935 patients who answered the longitudinal questionnaire at 3 months after diagnosis.

 Figure 1
 Flow diagram of the study.
 Patients for whom clinical data were known and who answered a longitudinal questionnaire at 3 months after diagnosis were analysed.

 ---

 ### The American Association of Endocrine Surgeons guidelines for the definitive surgical management of thyroid disease in adults [^8687c44b].
 AAES (2020).
 High credibility.

-AAES thyroid nodules/cancer—compressive symptoms and differentials are outlined as follows: compressive symptoms that may be associated with thyroid nodules/cancer include dysphagia (difficulty in transiting food from the mouth to stomach), globus sensation (feeling of lump or other foreign body in the throat), positional dyspnea (shortness of breath that is relieved with change of position), orthopnea (shortness of breath when lying flat that improves when sitting or standing), and hoarseness (abnormal voice).
-Nonthyroid related etiologies listed include benign and malignant esophageal lesions, Zenker’s diverticulum, esophageal stricture, esophageal dysmotility, sensory or motor defects of the esophagus, RLN or SLN dysfunction, aberrant right subclavian artery, reflux, lingual tonsil hypertrophy, laryngeal or pharyngeal neoplasm, platypnea-orthodeoxia syndrome, other cardiac shunting abnormalities, mediastinal or abdominal mass, and vocal fold neoplasm.
+AAES thyroid nodules/cancer — compressive symptoms and differentials are outlined as follows: compressive symptoms that may be associated with thyroid nodules/cancer include dysphagia (difficulty in transiting food from the mouth to stomach), globus sensation (feeling of lump or other foreign body in the throat), positional dyspnea (shortness of breath that is relieved with change of position), orthopnea (shortness of breath when lying flat that improves when sitting or standing), and hoarseness (abnormal voice).
+Nonthyroid related etiologies listed include benign and malignant esophageal lesions, Zenker's diverticulum, esophageal stricture, esophageal dysmotility, sensory or motor defects of the esophagus, RLN or SLN dysfunction, aberrant right subclavian artery, reflux, lingual tonsil hypertrophy, laryngeal or pharyngeal neoplasm, platypnea-orthodeoxia syndrome, other cardiac shunting abnormalities, mediastinal or abdominal mass, and vocal fold neoplasm.

 ---